begriffs/haskell-vim-now/README.md

 ## Customizing

 After installing this configuration, your `.vimrc` and `.vim` will be under version control.
-Don't alter them, add your own settings to `~/.vimrc.local` instead and your additions will be loaded.
+Don't alter these files.
+Instead, add your own settings to `~/.vimrc.local` and `~/.vim.local/bundles.vim`.

+## Adding Custom Bundles

+Vundle requires all Bundle statements to be given at once.
+To accommodate this restriction, `.vimrc` sources `~/.vim.local/bundles.vim` immediately after its own Bundle statements.

+Bundle statements made elsewhere are not recognized.